justlauzadis/ai-workshop/README.md

     - Test `ollama`
          - Open <a href="http://localhost:11434/" target="_blank" rel="noopener noreferrer">http://localhost:11434/</a> - should print `Ollama is running`
          - Open <a href="http://localhost:11434/api/tags/" target="_blank" rel="noopener noreferrer">http://localhost:11434/api/tags/</a> - should print `{"models":[]}` - empty array as there are no models yet.
-    - Download some models to `ollama`
+    - Download some models to `ollama` (or at least the following 2 models)
         - Run `docker exec -it ollama ollama run gemma3:1b` (after running the command you should be able to chat via command line)
         - Run `docker exec -it ollama ollama run qwen3:1.7b` (as this one is a bit smarter than gemma3:1b)
         - You can download more models as well.
 Check available LLMs here: https://ollama.com/library